syncfusion-content/maui-docs/MAUI/LinearProgressBar/Events.md

 {% endtabs %}

-N> Refer to our `.NET MAUI SfLinearProgressBar` feature tour page for its groundbreaking feature representations.
-Also explore our [.NET MAUI SfLinearProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfLinearProgressBar in .NET MAUI.
+N> Refer to our `.NET MAUI Linear ProgressBar` feature tour page for its groundbreaking feature representations.
+Also explore our [.NET MAUI Linear ProgressBar example](https://github.com/syncfusion/maui-demos/) that shows how to configure a SfLinearProgressBar in .NET MAUI.